mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - Practice behavioral type of questions, each company has its own way to assess this part that's described below.
 - Go through the onsites, get to a mental state where you're ready for the next interview regardless of the outcome of the previous one.
-- Receive feedback from the recruiters and the HC, go through team matching if that's an option, remember that **you don't have an offer yet**.
+- Receive feedback from the recruiters and the HC, go through the team matching interviews if you passed the HC, remember that **you don't have an offer yet**.
 - If you get offers, learn to negotiate, read [Salary negotiation strategies everyone in tech already knows — but you don’t](https://candor.co/guides/salary-negotiation) and/or get professional help.
-- If you don't get an offer learn from your mistakes and move on, you'll have enough time to reflect and think about the plan for the next attempt.
+- If you don't get an offer, learn from your mistakes and move on, you'll have enough time to reflect and think about the plan for the next attempt.

 ## Coding

-### Phone screen preparation (3 to 4 weeks)
+### Phone screen preparation

-- Warmup for the 1st week: solve a few easy/medium problems in Leetcode, get familiarized with the STL ([if your programming language is C++ I have a refresher article](/notes/computer-science/programming-languages/cpp-refresher/)).
+- My phone screen preparation took 3 to 4 weeks, warmup for the 1st week: solve a few easy/medium problems in Leetcode, remember the STL ([if your programming language is C++ I have a refresher article](/notes/computer-science/programming-languages/cpp-refresher/)).
-- When you start focus on breadth, a nice schedule based on your timeline can be found in the EPI book.
+- Focus on breadth, a nice schedule based on your timeline can be found in the EPI book, then pick problems from your weakest area.
 - Practice EPI questions, I've already read EPI multiple times so I just had to review their intro for STL methods for every chapter and glance through the questions and the solutions if I need to, to practice and test if your implementation works use the [EPI Judge](https://github.com/adnanaziz/EPIJudge).
 - Start solving medium type of questions and target hard questions, review medium questions that you may have solved in the past, also review how other people solved it (you'll learn